 Conscious character-building in athletics follows a progressive model, where boys in the lower grades learn about fundamental values such as responsibility and teamwork and the themes become more mature over the years.
 The discussions and lessons happen organically, springing from events in the game or boys’ reactions during play.

 Participation in co-curricular sports is extremely high across the grades, more evidence of the inclusive athletics culture.
-Since Bertram arrived at Crescent 15 years ago, he’s made it his goal to give as many boys as possible the chance to play on a team or simply make fitness part of their day.
-This has meant creating more teams at more levels, and today there are more than 70 teams covering everything from the classics to golf and ultimate frisbee (in partnership with Havergal College).
-As a result, 100 percent of boys in Grades 3 to 6 play on a team, while about 85 percent of boys in the Middle and Upper Schools take part.
+Since Bertram arrived at Crescent, he’s made it his goal to give as many boys as possible the chance to play on a team or simply make fitness part of their day.
+This has meant creating more teams at more levels, and today there are more than 70 covering everything from the classics to golf and ultimate frisbee (in partnership with Havergal College).
+As a result, 100% of boys in Grades 3 to 6 play on a team, while about 85% of boys in the Middle and Upper Schools take part.

 Nearly 60 faculty members coach at least one team—even if they start with no expertise in the sport in question.
 Guest coaches from the community bolster the teachers’ athletics knowledge and skills, but the real value of teacher-coaches is their 360-degree knowledge of the team members.
 “They bring the understanding that athletics are just one part of a boy’s school life,” says Bertram.
 “They know if the boy has had a rough day or other demands.
 It all comes back to reinforcing the teacher-student relationship.”

-Up to a third of Crescent students aspire to a career in business-related fields, according to Gavin Muranaka, director of business and entrepreneurship.
-In the Upper School, there’s a comprehensive business curriculum in accounting, economics, and business entrepreneurship.
+Up to a third of Crescent students aspire to a career in business-related fields, according to Gavin Muranaka, Director of Business and Entrepreneurship.
+In Upper School, there’s a comprehensive business curriculum in accounting, economics, and business entrepreneurship.
 Muranaka, who worked in the venture capital industry before joining the Crescent faculty in 2008, is the first to admit that the theoretical aspect of these subjects can be dry unless they’re brought to life with real-world applications.
-That’s the approach he and his colleagues—many who also switched to teaching after careers in marketing, banking, and technology—take in the classroom.
+That’s the approach he and his colleagues—who also switched to teaching after careers in marketing, banking, and technology—take in the classroom.
 But it’s in the thriving co-curricular business program where the boys really get to see the business curriculum come alive.

-It’s not often that high school boys get to manage a $45,000 investment portfolio, for example, but they do exactly that on the investment team.
-They deal with real money—the investment portfolio rolls over and (ideally) grows each year.
+It’s not often that high school boys get to manage a $65,000 investment portfolio, for example, but they do exactly that on the Investment Team.
+They deal with real money (the capital initially ceded by the school and alumni) and the real consequences of their decisions.
 The team is part of the broader Crescent Business Team, whose members participate in business competitions up to the international level.

 “These students came up with their ideas, researched them, and executed on their own,” says Murray, whose role involves reviewing students’ outreach proposals and helping them make the right connections.
 “What happened at the beginning of the pandemic just shows that Crescent’s core values of compassion and responsibility live in an inner place within our students.
 When they have a chance to put these values to work, it’s not just a resume-building moment.
 There are much easier ways to do that.
 They really want to make a difference.”